Omc12/Omc12/README.md

 # Hi there 👋

 I am Om, a causal gamer and a programmer.
-I love working with Web Development as of now.
+I love working around Web Dev as of now.